Hrish1/ubuntu-dpdk/README.md

 ## Setup
 To set up a Vagrant virtual machine, first make sure that you have [Vagrant](http://www.vagrantup.com) installed and configured (this code has been tested with version 1.6.3).
-Then, make sure that you have the `chef/ubuntu-14.04` box installed.
-You can check it by typing:

-    $ vagrant box list

-If you do not see it in the list, then install it with:
+On an Ubuntu host, you can get vagrant using:

-    $ vagrant box add chef/ubuntu-14.04
+    $ sudo apt-get install vagrant

 At this stage, you are ready to set up the virtual machine with Intel DPDK.
 Open a shell, move to the directory where this README file is located and type: